-After making this declaration staff in a relevant role are under an on-going duty to inform the School if their circumstances change in a way which would mean they subsequently meet any of the criteria for disqualification.
+After making this declaration staff in a relevant role are under an on-going duty to inform the Trust if their circumstances change in a way which would mean they subsequently meet any of the criteria for disqualification.
 Any failure to disclose relevant information now, or of a future change in circumstances, will be treated as a serious disciplinary matter and may lead to the withdrawal of a job offer or dismissal for gross misconduct.

-4.8 Medical fitness
+Medical fitness 4.8

-The School is legally required to verify the medical fitness of anyone to be appointed to a post at the School, after an offer of employment has been made but before the appointment can be confirmed.
+The Trust is legally required to verify the medical fitness of anyone to be appointed to a post at the Trust, after an offer of employment has been made but before the appointment can be confirmed.

-It is the School's practice that all applicants to whom an offer of employment is made must complete a Health Questionnaire.
-The School will arrange for the information contained in the Health Questionnaire to be reviewed by the School's medical advisor.
-This information will be reviewed against the Job Description and the Person Specification for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed timetable, extra- curricular activities, layout of the School etc. If the School's medical advisor has any doubts about an applicant's fitness the School will consider reasonable adjustments in consultation with the applicant.
-The School may also seek a further medical opinion from a specialist or request that the applicant undertakes a full medical assessment.
+It is the Trust's practice that all applicants to whom an offer of employment is made must complete a Health Questionnaire.
+The Trust will arrange for the information contained in the Health Questionnaire to be reviewed by the Trust's medical advisor.
+This information will be reviewed against the Job Description and the Person Specification for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed timetable, extra- curricular activities, layout of the School etc. If the Trust's medical advisor has any doubts about an applicant's fitness the Trust will consider reasonable adjustments in consultation with the applicant.
+The Trust may also seek a further medical opinion from a specialist or request that the applicant undertakes a full medical assessment.